nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 When MCUboot is enabled the |NCS| build system generates the update image that can be uploaded to the secondary (update) slot.
 The resulting signed file named :file:`app_update.bin` can be found in the build directory.
 For more information refer to :ref:`mcuboot_ncs`.
-This image is signed with MCUboot private key.
+This image is signed with the MCUboot private key.
-By default, if private key is present at :file:`applications/pelion_client/configuration/${BOARD_NAME}/mcuboot_private.pem` it will be used for signing process.
+By default, if a private key is present at :file:`applications/pelion_client/configuration/${BOARD_NAME}/mcuboot_private.pem` it will be used for the signing process.
-If key is not present and configuration does not point to any specific key path, the default sample MCUBoot key will be used.
+If a key is not present and configuration does not point to any specific key path, the default sample MCUBoot key will be used.

 Additionally, if the application image is large, you may need to store the update image on an external flash device.
 In such case, enable the external flash support and correctly configure the partition layout.